Abronia campbelli

 Abronia campbelli, commonly known as Campbell's alligator lizard, is species of critically endangered arboreal alligator lizard in the family Anguidae.
 Abronia campbelli is endemic to eastern Guatemala.

 Etymology

 The specific name, campbelli, is in honor of American herpetologist Jonathan A. Campbell.

 Habitat

-The preferred natural habitat of A. campbelli is forest, at altitudes of 1,800–1,900 m.
+The preferred natural habitat of Abronia campbelli is forest, at altitudes of 1,800–1,900 m.